VIDA-NYU/domain_discovery_tool_deprecated/README.md

     docker build -t domain_discovery_tool .

+or download the latest published docker build (you do not need to clone the DDT repository in this case)

+   docker pull vidanyu/ddt:latest

 Run the app using the Docker image that you just built.
 This starts the elasticsearch and the DDT server:

     docker run -i -p 8084:8084 -p 9200:9200 -t domain_discovery_tool /ddt/run_demo.sh